microsoft/appcenter/specs/2019-04/Windows-Plan.md

 > Note: this does not include in app updates through App Center.
 ### Analytics
-- Analytics SDK for WPF apps and all of it’s functionalities as listed [here](https://docs.microsoft.com/en-us/appcenter/analytics/).
+- Analytics SDK for WPF apps and all of its functionalities as listed in App Center's [analytics documentation](https://docs.microsoft.com/en-us/appcenter/analytics/).

 ## HockeyApp Comparison (Windows Specific)
 ### Diagnostics
-Note: “full support” means supporting all App Center crashes features as indicated [here](https://docs.microsoft.com/en-us/appcenter/diagnostics/features), not including handled exceptions and custom key value pairs.
+Note: “full support” means supporting all App Center crashes features as indicated in App Center's [diagnostics documenation](https://docs.microsoft.com/en-us/appcenter/diagnostics/features), not including handled exceptions and custom key value pairs.

 |    | HockeyApp | App Center Today | Proposal |
 | ---| --------- |:----------------:| ------- |